Year 9 Program

 Over the last few years at Foster Secondary College we have continually reviewed the way we organise Year 9 studies to tailor to the needs of each cohort of students.
 After careful consideration we firmly believe that students need, not only choice, but also time to explore subjects that move them beyond the classroom and into learning through experience.
-We have placed a real focus on student engagement in the design and structure of our Year 9 program, and encourage students to participate in extra-curricular opportunities such as Coastal Ambassadors, the Bogong Snow Camp and the SRC.
+We have placed a real focus on student engagement in the design and structure of our Year 9 program, and encourage students to participate in extra-curricular opportunities available.

 We believe that the inclusion of the Community program, which gives all students a chance to develop skills in leadership, initiative and problem solving will provide Year 9 students with new opportunities in their education.